the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure the details in the single event page are accurate for Divi users who set any Divi template under Settings → Events template.
 [TEC-3814]
 * Fix - Add caching to prevent duplicated queries for translated venue/organizer values. props to @dgwatkins for the suggested fix!
 [TEC-4428]
 * Fix - Check the document for `lang` and `rtl` attributes and pass them on to the datepicker so it adapts properly.
 [TEC-4452]
+* Fix - Corrected an issue where the Organizer Block was showing the "Add Another Organizer" button when no organizers were selected.
+[CE-11]
+* Fix - Corrected an issue where the "Edit Venue" and "Edit Organizer" links were displaying with no link.
+[CE-165]
 * Tweak - Add some helpful knowledgebase article links to the CSV import screen.
 [TEC-4353]
 * Tweak - Ensure the Fast-forward link uses the correct, customizable color as other links.
 [TEC-3962]
 * Tweak - Include Custom Tables Migration in the Support System Information array.
 [ECP-1316]